 State-Allowed Accommodations include extended time, alternate test formats, stop-the-clock breaks, and authorization to test over multiple days.
+Examples of alternate test formats are audio cassettes or audio DVDs, Braille or large print.
 English language learners who do not have a disability but receive accommodations in school should request state allowed accommodations.
 Spanish video DVDs for Day 1 and Day 2 mathematics and science tests are available for eligible students.
 Additional information about this format can be found at www.isbe.net/assessment/SpDVD.htm.
 In addition, translated test instructions in 10 different languages are available for eligible students.